 Recommendation to accept Option 2 education outcomes as being more relevant to the undergraduate osteopathic context.
-This was discussed with and accepted by the Stakeholder Reference Group and is reflected in the updated draft as agreed by the Policy and Education Committee.
+This was discussed with and accepted by the Stakeholder Reference Group and is reflected in the updated draft.

 Clinic hours and experience

 It is a challenge to express a clinical requirement in a way that both provides assurance that graduates are sufficiently experienced, yet does not provide an unreasonable and onerous burden on education providers and students.
 We were keen to explore views on the outcomes in relation to clinic experience, especially the expectation of 1000 hours clinical experience, and the more flexible approach as to how clinical experience might be gained, as set out within the consultation document.